eddmann/eddmann.github.io/_posts/2016/2016-01-22-implementing-promise-all-and-promise-race-in-javascript.md

 ## Promise.race

-Following on from the `all` implementation we are able to implement the `race` function that is also present in the standard.
+Following on from the `all` implementation, we can implement the `race` function that is also present in the standard.
-This function returns the first complete (resolved or rejected) promise from a supplied collection.
+This function returns the first completed (resolved or rejected) promise from a supplied collection.
-Wrapping the supplied promises within a new promise who's resolved and rejected function are called based on their actions, allows you to see how the race condition works.
+Wrapping the supplied promises within a new promise whose resolved and rejected functions are called based on their actions allows you to see how the race condition works.

 ```js
 const race = (...promises) =>